SQUARE-WAVES/teejay/README.md

 ```

 these tags will get interpreted from the inside out.
 First your tag function will see "folder" and "~/cat_pictures/".
 Then it will see "zip" and the results of the previous call.
 Finially it will see "backup" and the results of the "zip" call.

-# couldn't I use this to make a turing complete programming language
-I'm pretty sure you could but please don't.
-There are already better programming languages.

-# are you gonna do a languge spec or an RFC or something?
-maybe, if people find this and like it.
-Right now there is a peg.js style grammar in the "grammar" folder, and a little js file that will build a pegjs parser for it.
-Thats the parser it uses.